This Premiere Pro 2020 bug will shift your timelines or reset your clips to their first frame; here's how to fix your project!

 Autokroma's automatic method to fix your project

-You need to have the original Premiere Pro Project file which has not been saved after the relocation need.
+This tool is aimed at prevent the bug to happen, not to fix it !
+So you need to have the original Premiere Pro Project file which has not been saved after the relocation need.

 You also need to have your files on their new location.
 This tool will change the .prproj file and avoid you to relink the files once you open the project.
 Without having to relocate the file means No Shift !